 Yes, but not all.
 The ‘ginger gene’ which produces the orange colour is on the X chromosome.
 Females have two X chromosomes and so need two copies of this gene to become ginger, whereas males need only one.
-This means there are roughly three males to one female ginger cats.
-Ginger toms father tortoiseshell or ginger females.
-If both parents are ginger, then all their kittens will be ginger too.
+This means there are roughly three males to one female ginger cat.
+Ginger tom cats father tortoiseshell or ginger females.
+If both parents are ginger, then they will have all ginger kittens as well.

 Get more fascinating Q&As from BBC Focus magazine by following @sciencefocusQA